Usenet newsgroup: Types

-Newsgroups generally come in either of two types, binary or text.
-There is no technical difference between the two, but the naming differentiation allows users and servers with limited facilities to minimize network bandwidth usage.
-Generally, Usenet conventions and rules are enacted with the primary intention of minimizing the overall amount of network traffic and resource usage.
+Newsgroups generally come in either of two types, binary, with single messages limited to some MB's, or text, where text groups are limited to some tens of kilobytes.
+There is no technical difference between the two, but the naming differentiation allows users and servers with limited facilities to minimize network bandwidth usage, by dropping the large size binary groups.
+Historically, with telephone modems at only kilobytes transfer rates, Usenet conventions and rules were enacted to minimize the overall amount of network traffic and resource usage, but today, only the above message size hard limits imposed by the providers are respected.

 Typically, the newsgroup is focused on a particular topic of interest.
 A message sent for publication on a newsgroup is called a "post".
 Some newsgroups allow posts on a wide variety of themes, regarding anything a member chooses to discuss as on-topic, while others keep more strictly to their particular subject, frowning on off-topic posts.
 The news admin (the administrator of a news server) decides how long posts are kept on their server before being expired (deleted), which is called retention.
 Different servers will have different retention times for the same newsgroup; some may keep posts for as little as one or two weeks, others may hold them for many years.

 Back when the early community was the pioneering computer society, the common habit seen with many posts was a notice at the end that disclosed whether the author had (or was free of) a personal interest (financial, political or otherwise) in making the post.
 This is rarer now, and the posts must be read more skeptically, as with other media.
 Privacy and phishing issues have also risen in importance.

+Usenet newsgroups posters and operators usually do not make money from their occupations on the platform.

 The number of newsgroups grew from more than 100 as of 1983 to more than 110,000, but only 20,000 or so of those are active.
 Newsgroups vary in popularity; some newsgroups receive fewer than a dozen posts per year while the most popular can get several thousand in under an hour.